 Report stolen camera gear on websites like Lenstag or StolenCameraFinder.com

 Lenstag is a free repository of stolen gear, with serial numbers.
 If anyone finds a camera or lens, or buys one used, they can search this archive for any flagged serial numbers.
-Pro tip: register and verify all of your gear on Lenstag as soon as you buy it (before it’s stolen), as it takes several business days to verify (and you can’t report it stolen until it’s verified).
+Pro tip: register and verify all of your gear on Lenstag as soon as you buy it (before it’s stolen), as they take several business days to verify them (and you can’t report unverified items).

 StolenCameraFinder.com is a website that uses your camera’s photo metadata to find other photos on the internet with matching serial numbers.
 If someone acquires your gear and starts posting images online, you can find them.